liebig/cron/README.md

 * Fixing time bug - if a job took more than one minute for execution the following jobs were not handled

 ### 2013/11/12 - v0.9.4
-* Added Laravel logging facilities - by default Cron will log to Laravel now
+* Adding Laravel logging facilities - by default Cron will log to Laravel now
-* Added Exceptions - Cron will throw InvalidArgumentExceptions and UnexpectedValueExceptions now
+* Adding Exceptions - Cron will throw InvalidArgumentExceptions and UnexpectedValueExceptions now
 * Minor bug fixes

 ### 2013/11/01 - v0.9.3
-* Added facade for Cron - you can use `Cron` instead of `\Liebig\Cron\Cron` now
+* Adding facade for Cron - you can use `Cron` instead of `\Liebig\Cron\Cron` now
-* Added facade test cases
+* Adding facade test cases

 ---